ESSS/alfasim-sdk/docs/source/05_solver_hooks.rst

 -----------------------

-The `hooks` described in this section are related to plugin secondary variables that were registered in the python config file, as already explained in :ref:`pre_solver_customization` section.
+The `hooks` described in this section are related to plugin secondary variables that were registered in the python config file, as already explained in :ref:`solver_customization` section.
 They are called `secondary variables` because they are not obtained from |alfasim|'s Solver, these ones are called primary variables and examples of those variables are `pressure`, `temperature`, `volume fractions` and `velocities`.